MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intro-to-file-collaboration.md

 As a global or SharePoint admin for your organization, you have a couple of options for managing SharePoint sites and settings:

-- **New SharePoint admin center**.
-In the new SharePoint admin center, you can create and delete sites, manage site settings, and manage organization-level settings for SharePoint and OneDrive.
-The <a href="https://go.microsoft.com/fwlink/?linkid=2185220" target="_blank">**Active sites** page</a> of the SharePoint admin center lets you view the SharePoint sites in your organization, including communication sites and sites that belong to Microsoft 365 Groups.
+- **SharePoint admin center**.
+In the SharePoint admin center, you can create and delete sites, manage site settings, and manage organization-level settings for SharePoint and OneDrive.
+The <a href="https://go.microsoft.com/fwlink/?linkid=2185220" target="_blank">**Active sites** page</a> of the SharePoint admin center lets you view the SharePoint sites in your organization, including communication sites, Teams private and shared channel sites, and sites that belong to Microsoft 365 Groups.
 It also lets you sort and filter sites, search for a site, and create new sites.
-[Get started with the new SharePoint admin center](./get-started-new-admin-center.md).
+[Get started with the SharePoint admin center](./get-started-new-admin-center.md).

     ![The Active Sites page in the SharePoint admin center](media/active-sites-page.png)